HenrikBengtsson/future.apply/revdep/problems.md

 *   checking package dependencies ...
 ERROR
     ```
-    Packages required but not available: 'lwgeom', 'units'
+    Package required but not available: ‘lwgeom’

-    Packages suggested but not available for checking:
+    Package suggested but not available for checking: ‘starsdata’
-      'RNetCDF', 'ncdfgeom', 'ncmeta', 'starsdata'

     See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
     manual.